NCLEX Explained

 How to avoid: Nurses implement, monitor, and evaluate — they don't independently order diagnostics or prescribe.

-• A typical item has five targets: one client condition, two actions, and two parameters to monitor
+• Each item has five targets: one potential condition, two actions, and two parameters to monitor

 • Each correctly placed response earns one point